splunk-soar-connectors/secureapplication/README.md

 Type: **generic** <br>
 Read only: **False**

-Create and configure runtime policY to specify an action to mitigate the attacks and vulnerabilities.
+Create and configure runtime policy to specify an action to mitigate the attacks and vulnerabilities.
 To create policies, you require the Configure permission for Secure Application.
 By default, Secure Application includes a runtime policy that provides the best detection of all the attacks and vulnerabilities, reducing the false positives.
 There can be only one policy of each type for a given combination of application, tier, and tenant.

 #### Action Parameters